-- 1 tablespoon milk
+- 1 tablespoon milk, or water

 - 1 teaspoon vanilla extract

-Line a baking sheet with parchment paper or a silpat.
+- Preheat oven to 375°F. Line a baking sheet with parchment paper or a silicone baking mat.
 Set aside.

-In a medium bowl, whisk together flour, baking powder and salt.
+- In a medium bowl, whisk together flour, baking powder and salt.
 Set aside.

-Add flour mixture 1/2 cup at a time, mixing until completely combined.
+- Add flour mixture 1/2 cup at a time, mixing until completely combined.

-Bake for 10 minutes.
+- Bake for 10 minutes.
 The cookies will not look browned or cooked, but they are!
 Remove from oven and let cookies rest on baking sheet for 5 minutes.
 Then transfer to a wire rack to cool completely.